auth0/lock/README.md

 ```

-> Note: Check the [Auth0Lock customization][lock-customization] article for more examples and options index.
+> [Click here to learn more about using Auth0 Lock's authentication](https://github.com/auth0/lock/wiki/Types-Of-Applications) and check the [Auth0Lock customization][lock-customization] article for more examples and options.

 ### .showSignin(options[, callback])